jbush001/NyuziProcessor/hardware/README.md

 verilator_main.cpp in the verilator build.

 vcsrun.pl will run simulation.
 It accepts plus arguments in the same way as the verilor_model.
 Any plus argument that is Verilog specific should work.
-It also supports +randomize=*\[1\|0\]* and +randseed=*seed*
+It supports +randomize=*\[1\|0\]* and +randseed=*seed*

 vcs.config in the build/ directory is used to configure the paths for VCS and Verdi